sourcejs/Source/README.md

-# SourceJS - Living Style Guide Platform
+# [ON HOLD] SourceJS - Living Style Guide Platform

 [![npm version](https://badge.fury.io/js/sourcejs.svg)](https://www.npmjs.com/package/sourcejs)
 [![Build Status](https://travis-ci.org/sourcejs/Source.svg?branch=master)](https://travis-ci.org/sourcejs/Source)
 [![Windows Build status](https://ci.appveyor.com/api/projects/status/ctvr9lsiaxpbhecm/branch/master?svg=true)](https://ci.appveyor.com/project/operatino/source/branch/master)

+**The project been stale for a while and currently is in the [ON HOLD] state until we find new maintainer or original author get's back to the design systems field.
+SourceJS been brought to the public ahead of it's time, and turned out to be too ambitious to handle by a small team of people.**

+**Today, the ideas SourceJS surfaced are evolving in other open source projects, like [styleguidist](https://react-styleguidist.js.org) and [storybook](https://storybook.js.org).
+Email r@rhr.me if you're interested in taking over the ownership.**

+---

-**The most advanced tool for documenting, testing and managing Front-end Components achieving productive team work.**
+The most advanced tool for documenting, testing and managing Front-end Components achieving productive team work.

 🚀 [**Quick Start**](http://sourcejs.com/docs/base)